signalfx/splunk-otel-collector-chart/examples/collector-agent-host-network-disabled/README.md

 - This configuration will install the collector as an agent deployment only.
 - Disabling this value will affect monitoring of some control plane components.
-- Enabling the agent service is recommended and also done in this example.
-Kubernetes services will be deployed to use transmit collector related data.
+- Enabling the agent service, as done in this example, is recommended.
+In this case Kubernetes services will be deployed to transmit collector related data.
 - Disregard for Windows (unsupported by k8s).